skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 Net use y: \\192.168.2.10\\uksouthstg_BlockBlob /user:\<user ID>
 ```

-Both user id and password you can get from DBx SMB settings page
+Both user ID and password you can get from the Azure Data Box SMB settings page

 For example:
 ```cmd